 Population & Demographics

 51,736Hobbs Population (CCD)74,455Lea County Population19%City of Hobbs Population Growth from 2010-202015%Lea County Population Growth from 2010-2020

 Age Distribution (2017)

 Age Distribution (2017)Hobbs, New Mexico Population By Age:

 |55 to 64 Years||10.9%|

 Home to the largest labor market in southeast New Mexico, Hobbs offers access to strong educational opportunities, making the city a long-term living solution for an otherwise transient workforce throughout the Permian Basin.
 The largest concentration of Hobbs’ population is under age 19, and the median age is 31.

 New Mexico Junior College in Hobbs offers the state’s top-rated workforce training facility.
-Additionally, construction is slated to begin in 2020 on a $50 million vocational-technical high school that will provide Hobbs’ youth with the tools they need to launch careers in high-need industries, while simultaneously providing the marketplace with skilled labor.
+Additionally, completed in 2022 is a $46 million vocational-technical high school that provides Hobbs’ youth with the tools they need to launch careers in high-need industries, while simultaneously providing the marketplace with skilled labor.